dotboris/vuejs-serverside-template-xss/README.md

 it was broken or bypassed.
 Eventually the angular team [got rid of the sandbox](https://docs.angularjs.org/guide/security#sandbox-removal).

-Frameworks like React and Angular 2+ are not vulnerable to this kind of attack because they don't let you write templates in HTML and they force the use of a compiler.
+Frameworks like React and Angular 2+ are not likely to be vulnerable to this kind of attack because they don't let you write templates in HTML and they force the use of a compiler.
 This makes injecting user input from the server into clientside templates very unlikely.
+I'm not saying that React and Angualar 2+ are bullet proof.
+You just have to try harder to be vulnerable.